EnglishFrançaisEspañol

 Legal advice becomes much more important if any of the following apply:

-- You plan to combine immigration with tax optimisation.
+You plan to combine immigration with tax optimisation.
 Residence permission and tax residence are related, but they are not the same analysis.
+The interaction with article 93 LIRPF (Beckham regime) is particularly sensitive for inbound profiles.

 Why legal framing changes the outcome

 In these files, success often turns on how the evidence is interpreted.
 That means the legal argument, sequence of filings, and documentary framing carry unusual weight.
-A useful reference for understanding how immigration legal support should be structured is how immigration law firms organise intake and documentation review.
 The right support is usually the team that can identify the risk before submission, not forward papers after the fact.

 Some applicants are clearly eligible.
 They still fail because their file answers the wrong legal question.